gurvir-kaur/symfonyApp/README.md

 - Next, since one Usuario object will relate to many Product objects, the **make:entity** command also added a products property to the Usuario class that will hold these objects:

+### The database is setup!
+Now, let's execute the migrations like normal:

+>  php bin/console doctrine:migrations:diff

+> php bin/console doctrine:migrations:migrate

+Thanks to the relationship, this creates a usuario_id foreign key column on the product table.
+Doctrine is ready to persist our relationship!